 When you hear the word “sustainable” your mind probably goes to farms that treat their animals humanely, forest products that come from managed timber production sources, or recycling.
 Whatever pops into your head when you hear that word, chances are it’s not related to worker health and safety.
-In a new white paper released this month by OSHA, they’re challenging businesses to think about sustainability from the standpoint of safety—the fact that safety makes your business sustainable for the long term.
+OSHA is challenging businesses to think about sustainability from the standpoint of safety—the fact that safety makes your business sustainable for the long term.

 Will Your Business Last, Long Term?